 Simplified Employee Pension IRA (SEP IRA)

 This is perhaps the most simple self-employed retirement plan available: it’s a great choice for business owners without employees or moonlighters (regular workers with self-employed income on the side).
 You can have a SEP IRA if you have employees, but there are strict conditions for an employee to be eligible.
-The 2014 maximum contribution for a SEP IRA is up to 25 percent of your net self-employment income or $52,000, whichever is less.
+The 2023 maximum contribution for a SEP IRA is up to 25% of your net self-employment income or $66,000, whichever is less.

 The SEP IRA’s flexibility is what makes it particularly attractive: you can wait to fund the plan until you file your taxes, in case your income is higher than expected, and then make a larger contribution to avoid a higher tax bill.
 If you make less than you expected, you can scale back your contribution.

 You can also open a SEP IRA any time before your business’ tax-filing deadline – it does not have to be opened before the first of the year.
 You can also take longer to contribute to your SEP IRA by filing for an extension.
 Some business owners do this regularly to give themselves more time to contribute money to the plan and maximize the tax benefits.

 There are a few disadvantages: The contribution limits of a SEP IRA are lower than a solo 401(k).
 Remember a solo 401(k) allows you to contribute up to the 20% net profit plus an additional $22,500.
 Also, with a SEP IRA there are no catch-up contributions allowed.
 So if you are nearing retirement and just starting to save, this might not be the best option for you.
 Finally, loans from SEP IRAs are not allowed but you can withdraw the money at any time.
 You will pay penalties, so it’s not a decision to take lightly.

 Tip: Treat your SEP IRA contribution like a regular bill and schedule automatic payments directly into the plan.